LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 * **Gdevelop**
 A elegant and beauty games creator for newbies

+* JavaScript

+JavaScript has a lot of game engines, you can explore them on [this](https://github.com/collections/javascript-game-engines)link

+Some examples of JavaScript games made with this engines:

 ### Source code editors / Editores de código

 * **Atom**